 The Public Utilities Office has completed a review to provide advice to the Minister for Energy on improvements to the reserve capacity pricing arrangements in the Wholesale Electricity Market.
 This advice considered the suitability of implementing an auction to determine capacity prices and other alternative pricing arrangements.

 The Final Recommendations Report outlining the recommended reforms to the reserve capacity pricing arrangements is available below.

 The Public Utilities Office has prepared draft amendments to the Wholesale Electricity Market Rules to implement the recommendations, which are available below for stakeholder feedback.
-Submissions on these matters are requested by 4 April 2019.
+Submissions closed on 4 April 2019.

 On 22 August 2018, the Public Utilities Office published a Draft Recommendations Report outlining its proposed recommendations on potential reforms to the reserve capacity pricing arrangements.
 The Draft Recommendations Report and stakeholder submissions received in response are provided below.